nektos/act/README.md

 ## Using local runner images

 The `--pull` flag is set to true by default due to a breaking on older default docker images.
-This would would the docker image everytime act is executed.
+This would pull the docker image everytime act is executed.

 Set `--pull` to false if a local docker image is needed
 ```sh